hmartiniano/faz/README.rst

 note that, in the second task, there's an extra option ":python", wich indicates to the program that the code from this task is python code.
-Options are a list of (comma separated) keywords follwing the ":", and must be placed after the inputs.
+Options are a list of (comma separated) keywords following the ":", and must be placed after the inputs.